brunoasm/varKoder_development/README.md

 This repository holds scripts used in the initial development of varKoder

+## varKoder_mapping

+This folder holds code used to develop the k-mer mapping used in varKodes

 ## varkoder_design

 This folder holds code used to design varKoder and test the effects of training hyperparameters with a dataset of species of Stigmaphyllon